arjunguha/BigCodeBench-X/bigcodebench_multipl/README.md

    edits that the model has made to the prompts.
 Ask yourself if the program and test suite still make sense with the edited prompt.

-At this point, the file `unfiltered_agnostic.jsonl` is a benchmark.
+At this point, the file `benchmark.jsonl` is the language agnostic benchmark.
-All you need to do at this point is run the prompts through an LLM with a prefix/suffix that effectively says "solve the problem in language *L*".
+All you need to do is run the prompts through an LLM with a prefix/suffix that effectively says "solve the problem in language *L*".

-You probably want to upload this dataset to the Hugging Face Hub to benchmark models on various languages.

-## Step 3:
+We have a simple benchmarking script that is described in the `README.md` at the repository root.